BloomTech-Labs/omega2020-fe/README.md

 **Name:** ​Login Page
 **User type:** ​All
 **Description:** ​Performs login authentication, redirects based on result
 **Use Case:** ​A user wants to login using proper credentials; to have access to    account specific features

 ---

 **Name:** ​Puzzle Page
 **User type:** ​All
-**Description:** ​A Sudoku board populates with data from our backend, providing a user (logged in or not) with the ability to immediately play a game of Sudoku
-**Use Case:** ​A user wants to quickly access the site and get into a game **Known Issue:** If a user enters multiple invalid inputs, shows hints, and then manually deletes those invalid inputs and shows hints again *without* hitting 'undo', the empty cells will trigger a red conflict status
+**Description:** ​A Sudoku board populates with data from our backend, providing a user (logged in or not) with the ability to immediately play a game of Sudoku **Use Case:** ​A user wants to quickly access the site and get into a game **Known Issue:** If a user enters multiple invalid inputs, shows hints, and then manually deletes those invalid inputs and shows hints again *without* hitting undo', the empty cells will trigger a red conflict status

 ---